A WEEK ON THE RIVER

 The remoteness of this camp is part of what makes a Week on the River special.
 The journey into camp, whether by foot or boat should be seen as a transition time.

-You have the option this year of paddling or driving to Week on the River.
+You have the option this year of paddling or driving/hiking to Week on the River.
 We will not be offering a guided paddle so you will need to be self-sufficient and experienced if you choose to canoe down to the camp.
 We will supply directions and GPS coordinates to assist you in finding the site and may be able to help carry some heavy items along.
 Paddling from Fairbanks it is about 30 miles and can take anywhere from 5-12 hours.
 Winds may be an issue, so plan for extra time.
-The program will be starting at 2pm on July 26th.
-Depending on your schedule and ability, you may paddle down on the 25th and camp that evening or you can paddle down on the 26th and join the program when you arrive.
-Similarly, you can leave camp on the 30th or stay another night and leave the morning of the 1st.
-At the end of the week paddlers can either hop back in the water and go to Nenana where extraction is easy or they may paddle 2.5 miles downstream and get picked up at a campsite at the end of the Nenana Ridge Logging road (assuming road is passable) the last ¾ of a mile of that road is extremely bumpy and may require you to carry your gear.
+If you want to paddle in, we recommend leaving the day before the program starts and camping 20 miles or so from Fairbanks, around Whiskey Island area.
+You can make the rest of the way to our place on the first day of the program, arriving around 2pm when the hikers will be getting in.
+If you are fast paddlers, you can probably make it the whole way on the first day of the camp.
+At the end of the week paddlers can either hop back on the water and go to Nenana where extraction is easy or they may paddle 2.5 miles downstream and get picked up at a campsite at the end of the Nenana Ridge State Forest road (assuming the road is passable) the last ¾ of a mile of that road is extremely bumpy and may require you to carry your gear.
 David and Jenna paddle this route frequently and are happy to answer any questions you might have.

-We will be camping together on a bluff along the river.
+We will be camping together on a large willow bar along the river.
 Participants will set up their individual tents at a comfortable distance in locations of their choosing around the main camp.
 We ask that you not take any food or scented items with you to your individual tents but rather leave them in a designated location in main camp.
-Main camp will include hanging tarps in case of rain, child and adult-sized pit toilets with toilet paper and hand sanitizer, multiple fire pits for cooking, cold holes for food storage, trash and recycling, etc. The “fish camp” consisting of two fish cutting tables, a large fish house and small smoker made during the 2014 program.
+Main camp will include a large arbor structure with tables for cooking and an open fire hearth.
+We will have additional hanging tarps in case of rain, child and adult-sized pit toilets with toilet paper and hand sanitizer, multiple fire pits for cooking, trash and recycling, etc. The “fish camp” consists of two fish cutting tables, a large fish house and small smoker made during the 2014 program.

 Fishing will be done with gill nets and a fyke net (fish trap) begun at the 2014 program.
 Depending on the fish, participants will be able to hike to at least one of the eddies where the net is set.
 We will try to set the fyke net close to camp as well.
 All fish will be brought to camp by boat to be processed.
 We will also set burbot lines from camp.